How to Fish

-Before you go, it’s important to familiarize yourself with the current regulations and best practices for handling fish.
+Before you go, it’s important to familiarize yourself with the current regulations, best practices for handling fish and important marine habitats.
 In addition to the recreational fishing regulations, you should familiarize yourself with the marine life regulations.

-- The best general rule is to handle the fish as little as possible.
+- The best general rule is to handle the fish quickly and as little as possible.